MicrosoftDocs/VBA-Docs/api/Visio.WebPageSettings.md

 # VisSaveAsWeb.WebPageSettings Property (Visio Save As Web)

-Returns a  **[VisWebPageSettings](overview/Visio.md)** object that represents the Web page settings that will be used for the Save as Web Page operation.
+Returns a  **[VisWebPageSettings](overview/Visio.md)** object that represents the webpage settings that will be used for the Save as Web Page operation.
 Read-only.

 ## Syntax